Osmboy-313/php-fm/README.md

 Instead of treating routing, middleware, dependency loading, authentication, and validation as black boxes, I implemented them myself to understand how requests flow through a backend application.

-The goal wasn't to recreate Laravel feature-for-feature—it was to understand the engineering decisions behind modern backend frameworks.
+The goal wasn't to recreate Laravel feature-for-feature, it was to understand the engineering decisions behind modern backend frameworks.

 ---